-The National Association of Advisors for the Health Professions is an organization of over 1000 health professions advisors at colleges and universities throughout the United States.
+The National Association of Advisors for the Health Professions is an organization of over 1850 health professions advisors at colleges and universities throughout the United States, and abroad.

 The success of NAAHP is directly dependent upon its four regional associations — Central (CAAHP), Northeast (NEAAHP), Southeast (SAAHP) and West (WAAHP) — from which it derives its strength and its membership.
 NAAHP encourages each regional group and each member to share more fully their experiences and information with other regions and advisors, and has given all advisors a nationally recognized forum in which to state their views and share their research studies through its publication, The Advisor.